geosolutions-it/MapStore2/README.md

 ## License

-MapStore is Free and Open Source software, it is based on OpenLayers, Leaflet and <a href="https://facebook.github.io/react/" target="_blank">ReactJS</a>, and is licensed under the Simplified BSD License.
+MapStore is Free and Open Source software, it is based on OpenLayers, Cseium, Leaflet and <a href="https://facebook.github.io/react/" target="_blank">ReactJS</a>, and is licensed under the Simplified BSD License.

 ## Demo Instances